gardener/gardener/docs/deployment/aks.md

 Summary of prerequisites:
 - An Azure AKS cluster with:
-  - default ClusterRoles defined (not defined by default since RBAC is not enabled),
-  - Tiller deployed with `cluster-admin` ClusterRole,
+  - Helm initialized,
-  - stable/nginx-ingress Helm chart deployed,
+  - an ingress controller deployed,
   - a wildcard DNS record pointing the ingress,
-  - `az` command line client configured for related subscription,
+  - `az` command line client configured for Azure subscription,
 - An Azure service principle to provide Azure credentials to Gardener,
 - A Route53 Hosted Zone and AWS account credentials with permissions on that Route53 Zone,
   - `aws` command line client configured for this account,
 - `gardenctl` command line client configured for the AKS cluster's kubeconfig

-**Note**: We use a Route53 Hosted Zone even if we are deploying on Azure, this is due to lack of Azure DNS implementation in Gardener, it only supports aws-route53 or google-clouddns for now.
+**Note**: Gardener doesn't have support for Azure DNS yet (see [#494](https://github.com/gardener/gardener/issues/494)).
+So, we use a Route53 Hosted Zone even if we are deploying on Azure.

 ## AWS credentials for Route 53 Hosted Zone